6.9 Antigout

 Mechanism of Action

 Allopurinol blocks the production of uric acid by inhibiting the action of xanthine oxidase (Vallerand & Sanoski, 2024).
-This inhibition of uric acid halts the inflammatory process with phagocyte infiltration inside the synovial cavity.
+This reduction in uric acid production inhibits phagocyte infiltration inside the synovial cavity.
 This then prevents new tophus formation and allopurinol can also regress tophi that have already formed.
-The deposits of urate crystals in the kidney and preventing neuropathy.
+It also prevents nephropathy or urate nephrolithiasis.

 Nursing Considerations

 Allopurinol is safe for all ages.
 It is well tolerated and absorbed well after oral administration.
 It should be taken after meals to avoid GI upset.
-It is also important to drink 3000 mls of water a day to avoid renal calculi.
+It is also important to ensure the client is well-hydrated, with the potential of 3000 mls of water a day, to avoid renal calculi.

 The drug must be taken consistently to have any long-term benefit.